Helping Emotional Problems & Feeling Down with Psychotherapy at 1066 Therapy

 covering East Sussex, Battle, Hastings, Bexhill, Rye, Heathfield, Hailsham, Eastbourne, Crowborough, Brighton, Tunbridge Wells, Tonbridge, Ashford and Kent.

-Depression is the UK’s most common mental/psychological health problem with an average of 10% of the population being affected in any one year.* It is thought that as many as one in five people will be affected by depression in their lifetime.
+Depression is the UK’s most common mental/psychological health problem.
+It affects an average of 10% of the population in any one year.* It is thought that as many as one in five people will be affected by depression in their lifetime.

-We all feel sad, low, or ‘down’ occasionally, often as a reaction to upsetting or difficult events and experiences, and these feelings generally pass, given time.
-However, when depressed feelings develop without a challenging event, or the feelings do not pass, or they are so intense that they interfere with our everyday life, then we may be considered as having depression, and we may need to seek help.
+We all feel sad, low, or ‘down’ occasionally, often as a reaction to upsetting or difficult events and experiences.
+These feelings generally pass, given time.
+However, sometimes depressed feelings develop without a challenging event present.
+Sometimes the feelings do not pass.
+Or they are so intense that they interfere with our everyday life.
+In these cases, we may feel depressed, and we may need to seek help.

-Depression can often occur following a serious illness, or a distressing life event such as the loss of a loved one, redundancy, divorce and so on; however research** has also shown that, if we already have other problems, especially problems such as low self-esteem or anxiety for example, the impact of such events is likely to be worse.
-Emotional problems can also result from adverse childhood experiences, although these may be long-forgotten by the time someone develops depression.
+Depression can often occur following a serious illness, or a distressing life event such as the loss of a loved one, redundancy, divorce and so on.
+Research** has also shown that, if we already have other problems, especially problems such as low self-esteem or anxiety for example, the impact of such events is likely to be worse.
+Emotional problems can also result from adverse childhood experiences.
+These tend to be long-forgotten by the time someone develops depression.

 But what does being depressed mean?
-Depression usually involves a mixture of feelings and the following are the most common;
+Depression usually involves a mixture of feelings.
+The following are the most common:

-- a sense that one’s needs will never be met.
+- a sense that our needs are never met.

 These feelings can lead to a loss of interest in work or hobbies; feeling stressed; tiredness; lack of interest in sex; and even physical aches and pains.
-When we are depressed, it means that these feelings last long enough or are strong enough to have an effect on our day to day life.
-In some cases, depression seems more prevalent in the winter months and then it is often labelled Seasonal Affective Disorder or (somewhat unhelpfully, I feel) SAD for short.
+When these feelings last long enough or are strong enough to affect our daily life, we may have depression.
+In some cases, depression seems more prevalent in the winter months.
+This is often labelled Seasonal Affective Disorder or (somewhat unhelpfully, I feel) SAD for short.

 Medical opinion on depression often attributes it to a chemical imbalance in the brain, most often being low serotonin levels.
-However, many psychiatrists have opposing views to this widely held idea as you can see in this video by Dr Colin Ross;
+However, many psychiatrists have opposing views to this widely held idea.
+Take a look at this video by Dr Colin Ross as just one example.

-Based on the ‘chemical imbalance’ theory, a significant number of people with depression are prescribed anti-depressants (in an attempt to “correct” the chemical imbalance and so control symptoms) which can, according to the research quoted by Dr Ross, be little better than taking a placebo (a sugar pill without any potentially harmful side-effects), although research also shows that taking pills is better than doing nothing at all.
+Based on the ‘chemical imbalance’ theory, a significant number of people with depression are prescribed anti-depressants.
+This is often an attempt to “correct” the chemical imbalance and so control symptoms.
+According to the research quoted by Dr Ross, this may be little better than taking a placebo (a sugar pill without any potentially harmful side-effects).
+That said, research also shows that taking pills is better than doing nothing at all.

-Research also strongly suggests that we need to resolve the underlying issues which are causing, or greatly contributing to, our depressed feelings.
+Research also strongly suggests that we need to resolve the underlying issues which are causing, or worsening, our depressed feelings.
 Recent research has shown that ‘talking therapy’ can be as effective, if not more so, than taking anti-depressants.
-This certainly seems to be a far better long-term solution than taking pills; after all anti-depressants are intended to relieve the symptoms of depression while the underlying reasons for it are worked through with appropriate help – they were never intended to be a ‘cure’.
+This certainly seems to be a far better long-term solution than taking pills.
+After all, anti-depressants can only relieve the symptoms of depression, not cure it.
+Having some relief makes it possible for us to work through the underlying causes.
 I don’t offer ‘talking therapy’ as such, preferring to use therapy models which aim for deep and lasting change.